Guozheng-Ma/DA-in-visualRL/README.md

 > Detailed introduction and analysis of the representative studies can be viewed by clicking its :bookmark:.

 ### 1.2 Automatic Data Augmentation

+Automatic data augmentation is receiving growing attentions due to the demand of task-specific augmentation.
+Generally, different tasks benefit from different augmentations, and selecting the most appropriate one requires expert knowledge.
+Therefore, it is imperative to design a method that can automatically identify the most effective augmentation method.

 | Related Studies |
 |--------|